 Include the requirement(s) violated, describe how it was violated, identify the licensee’s corrective action tracking number(s), and provide a very brief justification why the violation is of very low safety significance.

 If the finding does not meet the NCV criteria, document the finding in accordance with Section 0613-08.
+Document licensee identified and self-revealing findings that do not meet the criteria of Appendix B, section 1-4, in the inspection report under Part III, Other Inspection Results.

 NOTE: In accordance with the Enforcement Policy, the approval of the Director, Office of Enforcement, with consultation with the Deputy Executive Director as warranted, is required for dispositioning willful violations as NCVs.